 The Board continues with the established process of evaluation of the performance of the Board, self-evaluation of individual Directors and of each of the statutorily required committees of the Board.
-After obtaining feedback from each Director about their views on the performance of the Board and other Director, the Chairman of the Board summarizes the observations received from his colleagues.
-Only those Directors who have attended at least three meetings are expected to submit feedback and individual evaluations are sought only for those Directors.
-The summary of the evaluation of the board's performance and of individual directors is presented to the entire Board.
+After obtaining feedback from each Director about their views on the performance of the Board and other

+Directors, the Chairman of the Board summarizes the observations received from his colleagues.
+The summary of the evaluation of the Board's performance and of individual Directors is presented to the entire Board.
 Each Committee of the Board is also required to conduct a self-evaluation and to submit a summary report to the Board of the result of such evaluation.